 This post may contain affiliate sales links.
 Please read my disclosure policy.

 If you love pizza, you will absolutely adore Grilled Pizza!
 Basically, it’s all the things you love about pizza but with a crispier, chewier crust that has that amazing charred BBQ flavor.
-Perfect for

 Dear Grilled Pizza, I love you.